-Rhythm is focused on rare genetic disorders of obesity which may be caused by an impaired MC4R pathway.
+Rhythm is focused on rare genetic diseases of obesity which may be caused by an impaired MC4R pathway.

-Rhythm is developing setmelanotide, an investigational MC4R agonist in late-stage clinical development for the treatment of rare genetic disorders of obesity.
+Rhythm is developing setmelanotide, an investigational MC4R agonist in late-stage clinical development for the treatment of rare genetic diseases of obesity.

 Clinical studies are a type of medical research designed to better understand a disease.
 They can also explore different ways to treat a health condition, including developing new medicines that aren’t currently available.